boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 the chosen ppm; for masses below 200 Da, the allowed mass deviation is
 $(200 \cdot \frac{ppm_{max}}{10^6})$.

-If SIRIUS predicts that the query spectrum is a lipid, TODO: finish
+If SIRIUS predicts that the query spectrum might be a lipid, the molecular formula according to that prediction can be added and enforced (default).

 #### Fallback Adducts (B)

-At this TODO: finish
+If no adducts have been detected in previous steps (either during SIRIUS importing or upstream external annotation), fallback adducts can be set.
+SIRIUS will consider adducts in this list and additionally enforce them if the "enforce" option is chosen.

 #### Molecular Formula Generation (C)